sscardapane/reprodl2021/README.md

 ```bash
 pip install adversarial-robustness-toolbox
 ```
-## Instructions to implement Adversariol Attack
+## Instruction to implement Adversariol Attack

 Follow the notebook 'Adversarial Notebook.ipynb':

 0. Execute the notebook until step 3.
-1. Run step 3 if you want to train the model, otherwise jump to step 4 an load the model
+1. Run step 3 if you want to train the model, otherwise jump to step 4 to load the model
 2. Import the ART toolbox to get the perturbation function and model function:
 ```python
 from art.attacks.evasion import ProjectedGradientDescent